opentensor/developer-docs/docs/keys/handle-seed-phrase.md

 - Store the USB in a secure physical location—never leave it connected to a device.
 - Only connect the USB drive to secure coldkey workstations.

-### Initialized hardware wallet
+### Hardware wallet

-A hardware wallet such as a Ledger device that has a coldkey loaded into it is a backup, in a sense.
-It can't be used to exfiltrate the seed phrase, but it can be used to transfer out assets or even coldkey swap.
+A hardware wallet such as a Ledger device that has a coldkey loaded into it can act as a backup, in a sense.
+It cannot be used to exfiltrate the seed phrase, but it can be used to transfer out assets or even coldkey swap to a new coldkey.

 A device like this is very resistant to leak (just don't lose your password to the device *and* the device itself) but very easy to lose (if you type the wrong password 3 times it'll factory restore itself, much less fire or flood).